bOti234/roguelike-game-with-pygame-library/README.md

 -Finished mechanics, adjusted balance and finished design of energy sword.

+### Update v1.4.0

+-Added sounds and music to the game.
+Currently the main, ingame and death menus, and the map as music, some weapons, enemies, the player and experience has sounds.

+-Added audio settings to the ingame menu.
+There are 3 sliders, that can control the main, music and gamesounds volume respecively.

+-Added video settings to the game.
+There is a dropdown button where the user can choose from several resolution options.
+The game's window goes in the center, once resized.

+-Resized all images so that all of them in the same category have the same size.

+-Added an itemlist menu, where the player can check all of the weapons' and passives' descriptions and if they own it already or not.

+-Added auto update of the scoreboard to the game.
+Every few seconds it requests the server and updates the ingame list.

+-Added loading gif to the first few seconds of starting the program.

+-Started working on resizing everything based on the window size.
+Currently all menus are done with all of their buttons.
+HUD elements, bullets, weapons, enemies and player is left.

 ## TODO list:

 -Making the design of the selectors better (e.g., fixing image sizes, positions, making letters larger, creating borders for the boxes, other colours)